 - 1. Permit Streamlining Act.
 It is the intent of this Code to be consistent with the requirements of Government Code Section 65920 et seq. (the Permit Streamlining Act) and legislative judgments. - 2.
 Relation to Prior Ordinance.
 The provisions of this Code supersede all prior Zoning Ordinances and Development Codes codified in the Fresno Municipal Code and any amendments.
 No provision of this Code shall validate any land use or structure established, constructed, or maintained in violation of the prior Zoning Ordinance or Zoning Map, unless such validation is specifically authorized by this Code and is in conformance with all other applicable regulations. - 3.
 Application During Local Emergency.
-During a disaster or emergency declared and confirmed under Chapter 2, Article 5, Emergency Services Ordinance of the Fresno Municipal Code, a deviation from the provisions of the Development Code may be allowed.
-The City Council may also authorize a deviation from the Development Code during a disaster or emergency by resolution.

-4. Priority of Plans.
+During a disaster or emergency declared and confirmed under Chapter 2, Article 5 (Emergency Services Ordinance) of the Fresno Municipal Code, the provisions of the Development Code may be deviated from.
+The City Council may also authorize a deviation from the Development Code during a disaster or emergency by resolution. - 4.
+Priority of Plans.
+Any permit, license or approval issued pursuant to this Code must be consistent with the General Plan, and applicable operative plans.
+In any case where there is a conflict between the Development Code or any operative plan, including a community, Specific, or Neighborhood Plan, and the General Plan, the General Plan shall prevail.